Updated August 11, 2021

 • Reinforced health and safety measures.

-• Little if no tourists in usually crowded areas : with a limited number of flights per week and a drop in tourist traffic, Costa Rica will offer you and you alone, a more exclusive experience with beautiful local encounters.
+• Little if to no tourists in usually crowded areas: with a limited number of flights per week and a drop in tourist traffic, Costa Rica will offer you – and you alone – a more exclusive experience with local encounters.

-Why is Costa Rica the first country in America to reopen its international borders?
+Why is Costa Rica the First Country in America to Reopen International Borders?

 On July 21, 2020, Costa Rica was awarded the title of “Safe Destination” by the World Travel and Tourism Council (WTTC).

 This title was granted to the country thanks to the work of the Costa Rican Tourism Institute, which subjected the country to a thorough review process of all health protocols developed in collaboration with the Ministry of Health and private sector tourism companies.

 The awarding of this title reinforces Costa Rica’s prestigious and responsible image as a safe tourist destination.